Skip to content

 Wellsprings

 Rabbi Yoel Teitelbaum (1887–1979) was born in Sighetu Marmaţiei, Hungary, and became the founding rebbe of the Satmar Hasidic dynasty, one of the largest and most influential Haredi communities of the modern era.
-Orphaned young, he studied under prominent rebbes including his grandfather Rabbi Shlomo Teitelbaum.
-After World War II, during which he miraculously survived deportation to Auschwitz, he emigrated to the United States and established the Satmar court in Brooklyn.
+Orphaned young, he studied under prominent rebbes including his grandfather Rabbi Yekusiel Yehuda Teitelbaum (the 'Yetev Lev').
+After World War II — during which he was rescued from Hungary in 1944 via the Kastner train and brought to safety in Switzerland — he emigrated to the United States and established the Satmar court in Brooklyn.
 Known for his uncompromising opposition to Zionism and the State of Israel on theological grounds, his fierce commitment to strict Torah observance, and his prolific rabbinic writings collected in the Divrei Yoel, Rebbe Yoel shaped Haredi ideology and practice for generations.
 He was venerated by his followers for his piety, learning, and perceived saintliness.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →